kikidawson/CV/README.md

 ## Education

 #### Software Engineering Bootcamp at Makers Academy (October 2020 to February 2021)
-- Completed 16-weeks bootcamp focused on developing self-learning skills and perparing for a future of continuous development.
+- Completed 16-weeks bootcamp focused on developing self-learning skills and preparing for a future of continuous development.
 - Proficiency in various technologies and methodologies including; TDD, agile methodologies, programming languages (Ruby, JavaScript), Databases (Postgres, MongoDB), testing frameworks (RSpec, Jasmine, Cypress, Mocha, Chai).

 #### Mathematics BSc (Hons) at University of the West of England, Bristol (UWE) (September 2011 to July 2014)